Taliban say ceasefire will not be extended, as suicide attack kills 18 - Journal du Cameroun

 With the ceasefire due to end Sunday night, fighting is likely to resume on Monday.

-Further unnerving some ordinary Afghans, who have borne the brunt of the war, is the number of Taliban fighters now inside cities around the country.
+Adding to unease among ordinary Afghans, who have borne the brunt of the nearly 17-year war, is the number of Taliban fighters now inside cities around the country.

+“Seeing all the strange face(s) on the streets of Kabul I am concerned.
+I hope there is not deception at work,” Mohammad Saber wrote on Facebook.

+A user called Kargar posted: “There is word that hundreds of Taliban fighters have come to Kabul, but only a small number have left.
+Can Kabul police guarantee our security?”

 Before the Taliban’s ceasefire had even started, analysts had expressed cautious optimism that the truces, if successful, could help build trust between the government and the Taliban and lay the groundwork for peace talks.